cdervis/SharpConfig/docs/index.md

 }
 ```

 SharpConfig will now ignore the `SomeInt` property when creating sections from objects of type `SomeClass` and vice versa.
 Now suppose you have a type in your project that should always be ignored.
-You would have to mark every property that returns this type with a `[SharpConfig.Ignore]` attribute.
-An easier solution is to just apply the `[SharpConfig.Ignore]` attribute to the type.
+You would have to mark every property that returns this type with a `#!csharp [SharpConfig.Ignore]` attribute.
+An easier solution is to just apply the `#!csharp [SharpConfig.Ignore]` attribute to the type.

 ```csharp title="Example" linenums="1"
 [SharpConfig.Ignore]